 Yes, our Syndication tool lets you share your content with, or exclusively receive content from, other publishers you've agreed to partner with.
 Find out more about Syndication.

 Our dashboard allows you to see how many enriched content items you have imported to Bibblio and how many recommendations have been served and clicked on a monthly basis.

 We also report on two crucial metrics: click-through rate and in-view click-through rate.
-The first gives you the ratio of module clicks to recommendation calls, but the second gives you the ratio of clicks to module views.
+The first gives you the ratio of module clicks to API calls, but the second gives you the ratio of clicks to module views.
 This can be very helpful if the module is placed below your articles, as it determines how many users reached the bottom of the page.